devan-MEC/gamedb/README.md

 # Game Database

-A game database to query an sqlite3 database and render the results on the webpage
+Queries an sqlite3 database and renders the result on the webpage

 ## Tech Stack